oracle-livelabs/adb/shared/adb-speaks-human/query-using-select-ai/query-using-select-ai.md

     ![Oracle Machine Learning Home page is displayed.](./images/oml-home-page.png " ")

 8. In the **Quick Actions** section, click the **Notebooks** button.
 The **Notebooks** page is displayed.

+    >**Note:** In this workshop, we are using the Early Adopter version of the notebook.

     ![The Notebooks page is displayed](./images/notebooks-page.png " ")